If you have a question, you might find our frequently asked questions below helpful.

 The DSS is an essential service for all adults who have difficulties with decision-making capacity.
 This may include people with an intellectual disability, mental illness or acquired brain injury, as well as people with age-related conditions who may need supports to make decisions.
 The DSS is provided for under the Assisted Decision Making (Capacity) Act 2015.
 The 2015 Act is a significant piece of reforming human rights legislation which provides a modern statutory framework for supported decision-making.
 The supports provided for, and monitored by the DSS, will help to ensure that people are afforded the fundamental human rights to make their own decisions as far as possible about their personal welfare, property and affairs and finances.

 Under the provisions of the 2015 Act, the remit of the Mental Health Commission was extended to include the establishment of the DSS.
-The DSS is now one of four functions of the Commission.
-Although it is not confined to mental health, the DSS has found a natural home in the Commission as it (the Commission) has vital experience of setting up innovative structures under reforming legislation to deliver on a human rights agenda.
-The Director of the DSS, Áine Flynn, sits on the Executive (SMT) of the Commission.
+The DSS is one of four functions of the MHC.
+Although it is not confined to mental health, the DSS has found a natural home in the MHC as it (the MHC) has vital experience of setting up innovative structures under reforming legislation to deliver on a human rights agenda.
+The Director of the DSS, Áine Flynn, sits on the Executive (SLT) of the MHC.

-The Mental Health Commission developed a standardised and evidence-based regulatory support framework at the beginning of April 2020 to help protect more than 3,800 residents and patients of 176 mental health facilities across the country during the Covid-19 pandemic.
-The Department of Health had formally requested that the Commission undertake a risk rating exercise as part of enhanced public health measures for Covid-19 disease management for the purposes of liaising with national and regional governance structures to support services.
-The Commission engaged all their resources to promptly develop a risk assessment framework to contact and assess services in terms of their preparedness, environment and disease progression.
+The MHC developed a standardised and evidence-based regulatory support framework at the beginning of April 2020 to help protect more than 3,800 residents and patients of 176 mental health facilities across the country during the Covid-19 pandemic.
+The Department of Health had formally requested that the MHC undertake a risk rating exercise as part of enhanced public health measures for Covid-19 disease management for the purposes of liaising with national and regional governance structures to support services.
+The MHC engaged all their resources to promptly develop a risk assessment framework to contact and assess services in terms of their preparedness, environment and disease progression.